SocketOfficial/SocketOfficial/README.md

 # Contact Me
 You, well, can contact me on discord (`socketyt`).
-You can use my emails as well (`s0cketinc@proton.me`) but the truth is, I rarely open it.
+You can use my emails as well (`socketofficial@proton.me`) but the truth is, I rarely open it.